saxinte/visual-responsive-testing/README.md

 All reports are located in galen-tests/reports after running tests.

 #### First Test: page-fail.html
-Run the following comand to run tests on "page-fail.html":
+Open a new tab and run the following comand to run tests on "page-fail.html":
 ```sh
 grunt galen-fail
 ```